andrew2020wit/bilingua-dealer/README.md

   If a book, speech etc deals with a particular subject, it is about that subject
 - [deal in something](https://www.ldoceonline.com/dictionary/deal-in) - to be interested or involved in something

-## Licence

-- The author of this application is Andrii Faurash.
-- You can use it only for personal non-commercial purposes.
-- Don't include it (or part of it) in any other application/library/product/service.
-- Don't share modified copies.
-- You can use it without paying accordingly to this Licence.
-- This application is provided "AS IS".
-- The author of this application doesn't provide any guarantees.

 ## Information

 ### Hot-keys